Patent Portfolio : How To Reinvent

 Many businesses acknowledge that a well-crafted portfolio of patents can be used to achieve a multitude of company goals, such as strengthening market position, protecting research and development initiatives, generating income, and promoting favorable cross-licensing or settlement contracts.

 Patent portfolios, packed with patents of high value, not only open a fresh income stream, but also help organisations emerge as market leaders.
 A patent acts a barrier against the entry of a competitor into valued innovations or key markets.
-However, a start-up should first create a patent portfolio strategy that is aligned with the business goals of the company in order to create an efficient patent portfolio.
+However, a start-up must first create a patent portfolio strategy and allign with the business goals of the company in order to create an efficient patent portfolio.

 Patents are not static rights; to maximize their importance to a business, they need periodic evaluation and maintenance.
 Keep a patent portfolio in line with your business goals.

 You may think this is an apparent point.
-Patents are intended to safeguard an organization’s key inventions, what difference would a portfolio of high-quality patents create?
-A high-quality patent portfolio is designed in such a way that it safeguards the entire product line by patenting all the characteristics and any changes produced to a product, through powerful claims and divisional patenting.
+Patents safeguard an organization’s key inventions, what difference would a portfolio of high-quality patents create?
+A high-quality patent portfolio safeguards the entire product line by patenting all the characteristics and any changes in the product, through powerful claims and divisional patenting.

 Every firm with a strong business goal requires a patent portfolio management approach.
 A regular review and re-balancing of its contents will assist a business to retain a good portfolio once the portfolio is formed.